sambenko/esp-bsp-rs/README.md

 ### Display configuration

-The configuration code for PINs intendet to be used at main function
+The configuration code for PINs intended to be used at main function
 ```rust
 use esp_bsp_rs::lcd_gpios;